moosesue/cryptography-writing/gcd-algorithm.md

 }
 ```

+Finding the GCD of two numbers is powerful, but what if we wanted to express the GCD as a combination of those numbers?

+For example, what if we wanted to find two numbers x and y such that

+$ax + by = \text{GCD}(a, b)$

+This is called Bézout’s identity and is the basis for finding modular inverses.
+A modular inverse (or modular multiplicative inverse) is a number c such that

+$a \cdot c \bmod b \equiv 1 $

-Understanding GCD is foundational for algorithms in modern cryptography.
-This concept forms the backbone of algorithms such as RSA, where modular arithmetic and prime factors are key.
+Understanding this is foundational for algorithms in modern cryptography and forms the backbone of algorithms such as RSA, where modular arithmetic and prime factors are key.